veracity/veracity-documentation/sections/developerexperience/introduction.md

 ## What is a project, resource group, and resource

 A project is used for organizing your resource groups.
 Typically, you use one project per product.
-You can add collaborators into a project, and assign them access rights.
+You can add collaborators to a project and assign them access rights.

 A resource group is a container used for organizing your resources.
-A resource group is labeled with the environment in which it is located ("devtest", "test", "staging" or "production").
+A resource group is labeled with the environment in which it is located ("devtest", "test", "staging", or "production").

 A resource is any platform capability that needs provisioning for your project to use it.
 For example, application credentials.